 Being part of an established company is a lot like living in an old building.
-Usually, they are built with solid construction, have “good bones” and have classic features (think hard-wood floors).
+Usually, they are built with a solid construction, have “good bones” and have classic features (think hard-wood floors).
 But there are problems as well.
-The plumbing and electric are out-of-date and in need of constant repair.
+The plumbing and electricity are out-of-date and in need of constant repair.
 Similarly, just because companies change and grow, it doesn’t mean how their data is stored and accessed can keep up.

 This is where re-architecture comes in.

 Re-architecture happens when a company’s internal systems or applications (and the languages used to build them) are out-of-date, leading to an inability to make updates quickly or even access data in real-time.
 For example, if a system that stores your data is 50 years old, it may not work with newer languages or be capable of supporting features like machine learning.
 So, let’s dive into why it may be important to consider re-architecting, and the specific ways doing so can increase efficiency organization-wide.

 Companies re-architect to improve how they access their data or to ensure data can be used in a way that flows and makes sense with newer technologies.